 Employee fulfillment is becoming one of the top priorities for organizations that want to boost productivity and engagement.
 When employees feel fulfilled, they experience a deep sense of purpose and belonging, which not only improves their performance but also increases their loyalty to the company.
 But how can you tell if your employees are fulfilled, and what can you do to create that fulfillment in your workplace?

-This article will discuss the meaning of employee fulfillment, identify the common traits of a fulfilled workforce, offer actionable strategies to enhance employee fulfillment and highlight programs designed to increase fulfillment in the workplace.
+This article will explore the meaning of employee fulfillment, identify common traits of a fulfilled workforce, discuss its connection to human sustainability, offer actionable strategies to enhance employee fulfillment and highlight programs designed to increase fulfillment in the workplace.

 What does employee fulfillment mean?